Rapid portfolio growth on microstock

 7

-That random internet search became a turning point; it directed me to microstocks, and Dreamstime was the first stock agency I registered with and sold an image.
+That random internet search became a turning point – it led to microstock, and Dreamstime became the first stock agency where registration was completed and an image was sold.

-The last time I used that camera was in January 2009, and I registered on Dreamstime on October 10.
-In December 2010, I realized I needed to relearn how to properly use the camera and shoot.
+The last time that camera was used was January 2009, and Dreamstime registration happened on October 10.
+In December 2010 it became clear retraining was needed to understand how to properly use the camera and shoot.

-But what should I shoot?
-I needed to do some research on Dreamstime’s database before diving in.
-December is a traditional holiday season, so it opens up many areas for exploration.
-In the process of studying the database, I learned a lot.
+But what to shoot?
+It was necessary to research the Dreamstime database before getting down to business.
+December is a traditional holiday season, which opens many areas for exploration.
+While studying the database, a great deal was learned.

-Explore it, and you will see what stockers are uploading to stock sites and what is selling.
-This knowledge is unlikely to tell you exactly what to do but will at least give you new ideas for work.
+Explore it and see what contributors upload to stock sites and what actually sells.
+This knowledge is unlikely to tell exactly what to do, but it will at least spark new ideas to work on.

 Hobbies and favorite pastimes

-I have many other hobbies, such as making jewelry, going to the movies, or shopping.
-So these activities and places can provide a great opportunity to diversify your portfolio.
+There are many other hobbies—making jewelry, going to the cinema, or shopping.
+These activities and locations can become great opportunities to diversify the portfolio.

-From now on, I can focus on what I know well while gradually learning new and interesting things.
+From now on, it’s possible to focus on what is known well while gradually learning new and interesting things in parallel.

-I got a lens and a camera small enough to fit in my handbag.
-It’s a 12-megapixel camera, and it came in handy when I unexpectedly stumbled upon the Thaipusam procession, even though I didn’t even know it was celebrated that day.
+A lens and body were chosen small enough to fit easily in a handbag.
+It’s a 12‑megapixel camera, and it really helped when unexpectedly running into the Thaipusam procession, without even knowing it was celebrated that day.

-Check newspapers to find out about events happening in the world; it’s a great way to plan upcoming shoots.
-Perhaps there’s a grand opening of something somewhere.
-That’s a good reason to go there with your camera.
-You never know who you might run into.
+Scan newspapers to learn what’s happening in the world—it’s a good way to plan upcoming shoots.
+Maybe there’s an opening ceremony somewhere.
+That’s a good reason to go there with a camera.
+One never knows who might show up.

-In bright sunlight, all my cameras work perfectly.
-But in poor lighting or at night, I realize my DSLR performs best.
-So the next time I plan something, I’ll bring my camera for the expected event and for spontaneous shots.
+In bright sunlight all cameras perform great.
+But in low light or at night, the DSLR works best.
+So next time, when planning anything, bring a camera for the expected event and for unexpected captures.

 Practice, practice, practice

-Now I photograph almost daily, but not all photos end up here in my portfolio on the stock site.
-Some photos I use in my travel blog.
-With regular practice, I believe anyone can discover their style and improve their shooting technique.
+Now shooting happens almost daily, but not all photos end up here in the stock photo portfolio.
+Some shots are used in a travel blog.
+With regular practice, it’s likely anyone can find a style and improve shooting technique.

-But the most important thing in this process is the enjoyment.
-I love being a photographer, and money is secondary.
-Capturing the right moment in a photo is such a pleasure.
+But the most important part of this process – enjoyment.
+Being a photographer is enjoyable, money is secondary.
+Capturing the right moment in a photograph is pure delight.

 Link to the original source: